-Essentially, a whole of life insurance policy provides a lump sum of money when you die, whenever that may be.
+Essentially, a whole life insurance policy provides a lump sum of money when you die, whenever that may be.
 Unlike term life assurance policies - which only pay out if you die during the term - it does not expire after the number of years that you choose.
-Instead, the policy continues to protect you until you die, at which point a claim can be made by the beneficiaries for the amount of death benefit that was arranged.
+Instead, this type of life cover continues to protect you until you die, at which point a claim can be made and paid to the beneficiaries for the amount of death benefit that was arranged.

-Whole of life insurance can feel complex but as long as you have worked out what you need first, it should be quite simple to arrange.
+Whole life insurance can feel complex but as long as you have worked out what you need first, it should be quite simple to arrange.
 Understanding how much money will be needed when you die and who should receive it are foremost in this.

-How much whole of life insurance do I need?
+How much whole life insurance do I need?

 Working out how much life insurance you need will depend on the reason that has prompted you to think about life insurance that will cover you until you die.
-The purpose should be clear to you but here are some common reasons for choosing a whole of life insurance policy:
+The purpose should be clear to you but here are some common reasons for choosing a whole life insurance policy:

 - Funding an inheritance tax bill